cminers/braiins-os/README.md

 # create recovery SD card which boots from SD and performs NAND factory reset using images stored on this SD
 $ ./bb.py deploy local_sd_recovery:/mnt/mmc0 --mac 00:0A:35:FF:FF:01 --uenv sd_boot factory_reset sd_images

-# create special SD card only with 'uEnv.txt' which performs factory reset when it is inserted in a miner
+# create special SD card only with 'uEnv.txt' which performs factory reset when it is inserted in a device
 $ ./bb.py deploy local_sd_config:/mnt/mmc0 --uenv factory_reset
 ```